taylorallen0913/fbla-app/README.md

 # FBLA Overseer

-FBLA Overseer is a mobile application developed for the FBLA Mobile App Development competition created by Taylor Allen and Om Chaudhary for California High School.
+FBLA Overseer is a mobile application developed for the FBLA Mobile App Development competition created by Taylor Allen and Om Chaudhary from California High School.

 ## Table of contents